What you need

 Render

-The skill fills header fields, builds focus order diagrams, state tables, and per-platform property sections.
+The skill fills header fields, builds focus order diagrams, state tables, and per-platform property sections, placing markers by name-match + live bbox on the rendered instance.

 Tips for better output